CarnegieLearning/connect-mysql-session/README.markdown

 Options
 -------

-### forceSync ###
+### host, user, password ###

-Default: `false`.
-If set to true, the Sessions table will be dropped before being reinitialized, effectively clearing all session data.
+Database credentials.
+Defaults to localhost defaults.

 ### checkExpirationInterval ###

-Default: `1000*60*10` (10 minutes).
+Default: `12*60*60` (Twice a day).
+Specified in seconds.
 How frequently the session store checks for and clears expired sessions.

 ### defaultExpiration ###

-Default: `1000*60*60*24` (1 day).
+Default: `7*24*60*60` (1 week).
+Specified in seconds.
 How long session data is stored for "user session" cookies -- i.e. sessions that only last as long as the user keeps their browser open, which are created by doing `req.session.maxAge = null`.

 Changes
 -------

-### 0.2.0 (2013-09-14)
+### 0.2.6 (2013-09-14)

 * Switch to Coffeescript
 * Removed Sequelize
+* Built on InnoDB engine (MUCH more space performant)
-* Built on memory engine (MUCH more performant)
+* Built on memory engine (MUCH more time performant)

 ### 0.1.1 and 0.1.2 (2011-08-03) ###